dev-ai-lab/aws-architect/README.md

 ```

 ## IAM
+- You manage access to AWS by creating policies and attaching them to **IAM identities** (users, groups, roles) or aws resources
+- Simply put: certain actions can be performed on aws services i.e S3 --> we allow a set of those actions by creating a policy and selecting those actions
+  - we then assign this policy to IAM identities or resources.
 - Root account shouldn't be used or shared
 - Users: people that can be grouped
 - Group: contains only users and not other groups